 On the front panel or block diagram, right-click a .NET object, select Create»Invoke Node, and select a method from the shortcut menu to invoke a method for the object.
 You also can invoke .NET-specific methods for a .NET object.
 On the block diagram, right-click a .NET object, select Create»Invoke Node, and select a .NET-specific method from the shortcut menu.

 ActiveX does not support 64-bit integer data types.
-If you wire 64-bit integer data to a variant parameter of an ActiveX Invoke Node, LabVIEW converts the data to a double-precision, floating-point number.
+If you wire a 64-bit integer data type to a variant parameter of an ActiveX Invoke Node, LabVIEW converts the data type to a double-precision, floating-point number.
 If you right-click the Invoke Node and select Select Class»ActiveX»Browse from the shortcut menu, LabVIEW displays the Select Object From Type Library dialog box.

 On the front panel or block diagram, right-click an ActiveX object, select Create»Invoke Node, and select a method from the shortcut menu to invoke a method for the object.
 You also can invoke ActiveX-specific methods for an ActiveX object.
 On the block diagram, right-click an ActiveX object, select Create»Invoke Node, and select an ActiveX-specific method from the shortcut menu.